iwaxx/debookee/docs/mitm.rst

     In that case, you won’t see any traffic under your target menu.
 A workaround can be to set up a mobile hotspot or connect to another network.

-    We recommend to always try the free trial of :ref:`na_module` to check if your network allows network traffic interception or not before buying it.
+    We recommend to always try the free trial of :ref:`module_na` to check if your network allows network traffic interception or not before buying it.

 .. _mitm_target: